onsi/ginkgo/docs/MIGRATING_TO_V2.md

 Note that if `ginkgo --flake-attempts=N` is set the value passed in by the CLI will override all the decorated values.
 Every test will now run up to `N` times.

 ### New: Spec Labels
 Users can now label specs using the [`Label` decoration](#label-decoration).
 Labels provide more fine-grained control for organizing specs and running specific subsets of labelled specs.
 Labels are arbitrary strings however they cannot contain the characters `"&|!,()/"`.
-A given spec inherits the labels of all it's containers and any labels attached to the spec's `It`, for example:
+A given spec inherits the labels of all its containers and any labels attached to the spec's `It`, for example:

 ```
 Describe("Extracting widgets", Label("integration", "extracting widgets"), func() {